-To switch the Primary and Secondary nodes

-- 1. Choose Administration > Cluster Configuration. - 2.
-In the Configuration tab, click Switch Primary And Backup.
+- To switch the Primary and Secondary nodes - 1.
+Choose Administration > Cluster Configuration. - 2.
+In the Configuration tab, click Switch Primary And Backup. - 3.
+Join the new Secondary node as the Backup node.
+See Recover a Cluster (on page 228).

 Recover a Cluster